 All data flowing into the platform handled via bepoke algorithms to deliver risk forecasts direct to users based on current and forecast weather conditions, crop varietal susceptibility, agronomic factors and inoculum availability

-The testing methods are developing use the Genie III platform for rapid diagnosis of pests and pathogens.
-The technology will be able to provide results in as little as 15 minutes, and is easy to use, allowing non-specialists to carry out tests in the field
+The testing methods that are being developed are using the Genie III platform for rapid diagnosis of pests and pathogens.
+The technology will be able to provide results in as little as 30 minutes, and is easy to use, allowing non-specialists to carry out tests in the field

 We are developing a fleet of fully equipped, state-of-the-art mobile laboratories that can be deployed anywhere in the UK.
 They will use a range of techniques including microscopy, spectroscopy and portable mass spectrometry to identify and diagnose pests, pathogens and diseases.
 The laboratories will also carry out field surveillance for biotic threats using remote-sensing technology.